SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * Have you ever used git or another version control system?

-* What are your contributions to SunPy so far?
+* What are your contributions to the SunPy Project so far?

     It should be a brief summary (with links) of pull requests including un-merged work.
     Pick what you think are your best pull requests.